Perturbative quantum Monte Carlo method for nuclear physics

+We can now examine the convergence pattern of the perturbative series.
 In Fig.~\ref{fig:lambda_dependence}(a)(b)(c) we show the calculated energies as a function of $\lambda$, a real number between $0$ and $1$ that we insert as a control parameter multiplying the perturbation $V_{C}$.
-The error bars indicate uncertainties due to both statistical and extrapolation errors.
-For $^{3}$H ($^{4}$He) we also display the exact energies of $H_{0}+\lambda V_{C}$ obtained with sparse matrix diagonalization (non-perturbative QMC).
 The ptQMC results are shown as lines.
-Because ptQMC corresponds to the Taylor series expansion at $\lambda=0$, we find straight lines at first order and parabolas at second order.
-We observe that the energy correction $\delta E_{2}$ is comparable in size or larger than $\delta E_{1}$ near $\lambda=1$.
-While this might seem contrary to the usual convergence pattern for perturbation theory, it is consistent with our expectation that the tensor force is producing strong attraction in the spin-triplet $S$-wave channel via second-order perturbation, and this effect is not present at first order.
-We note that the second order energies are already very close to the non-perturbative results, indicating that the higher order corrections beyond second order are small.
-In Fig.~\ref{fig:lambda_dependence}(d) we plot the ptQMC energies of $^{4}$He against the exact energies of $^{3}$H. The points are generated by varying the $c_{E}$ parameter in the three-body force.
-We see that the second order results reproduce the physical Tjon line~\cite{Tjon1975_PLB} (which really is a band, see Ref.~\cite{Platter:2004zs}) that passes through the physical point, while the first order results are significantly off the physical point.
+Because ptQMC corresponds to the Taylor series expansion at $\lambda=0$, we find straight lines at first and parabolas at second order.
+For $^{3}$H ($^{4}$He) we also display the exact energies of $H_{0}+\lambda V_{C}$ obtained with sparse matrix diagonalization.
+The difference between the second order and exact results indicate the contributions from the third and higher orders, which are more than one order smaller in magnitude.

-For $^{16}$O we cannot obtain non-perturbative results due to the severe sign problem, and so instead we examine the reliability of the perturbative calculations by splitting the full Hamiltonian $H$ into different combinations of the non-perturbative Hamiltonian $H_0$ and the perturbative correction $V_C$.
-In Fig.~\ref{fig:lambda_dependence}(c) the $\dagger$ and $\ddagger$ symbols mark the ptQMC energies calculated with $V_{0}$ in $H_0$ changed to $1.1V_{0}$ and $1.2V_{0}$, respectively.
-For each calculation, the $V_C$ term is adjusted accordingly to make the full Hamiltonian $H$ independent of the choice of $V_0$.
-Starting from different $H_0$ at $\lambda = 0$, the perturbative calculations introduce different energy corrections that make the first and second order energies converge separately at $\lambda = 1$.
-While the variation of $V_0$ shifts the zeroth order energy by about 50 MeV, the first and second order energies only vary by about 4 MeV and 2.4 MeV, respectively.
-Interestingly, at $\lambda = 1$ the first and second order energies differ from each other by an almost constant $\delta E_{2}$ of about $20$-$30$ MeV that cannot be eliminated by our variation of $H_0$.
+For $^{16}$O we cannot obtain non-perturbative results for benchmarking due to the severe sign problem, and so instead we vary the zeroth order Hamiltonian to triangulate the binding energy and estimate its uncertainty.
+In Fig.~\ref{fig:lambda_dependence}(c) the $\dagger$ and $\ddagger$ symbols mark the ptQMC energies calculated with $H_{0}=K+1.1V_{0}$ and $H_{0}=K+1.2V_{0}$, respectively.
+For each calculation, we use $V_{C}=H-H_{0}$ as the perturbing Hamiltonian and plot the energies as functions of the small parameter $\lambda$.
+While the variation of $H_{0}$ shifts the zeroth order energy by about 50~MeV, for full Hamiltonian $H$ ($\lambda=1$) we find that the first and second order energies only vary by about 4~MeV and 2.4~MeV, respectively.
+These variations can be identified as the truncation errors of the perturbative series at corresponding orders, see also \cite{SM}.